 - 1. Remove the screw (M1.6x2.5) that secures the solid-state drive bracket to the palm-rest and keyboard assembly. - 2.
 Turn the solid-state drive bracket at an angle of 180 degrees. - 3.
 Insert the solid-state drive bracket into the other solid-state drive bracket slot on the palm-rest and keyboard assembly. - 4.
 Replace the screw (M1.6x2.5) that secures the solid-state drive bracket to the palm-rest and keyboard assembly. - 5.
 Align the notch on the solid-state drive with the tab on the solid-state drive slot. - 6.
 Slide the solid-state drive firmly into the solid-state drive slot at an angle. - 7.
 Replace the screw (M2x3) that secures the solid-state drive to the solid-state drive bracket. - 8.
 Align the screw hole on the solid-state drive thermal bracket with the screw hole on the palm-rest and keyboard assembly. - 9.
-Align the notch on the solid-state drive thermal bracket with the tab on the palm-rest and keyboard assembly and press the solid-state drive thermal bracket firmly. - 10.
-Replace the screw (M2x3) that secure the solid-state drive thermal bracket to the palm-rest and keyboard assembly.
+Replace the screw (M2x3) that secures the solid-state drive thermal bracket to the palm-rest and keyboard assembly.